exercism/gleam/concepts/bit-arrays/about.md

 // -> <<251, 3:size(3)>>
 ```

-If you create a bit array that represents a printable UTF-8 encoded string, it may displayed as a string by functions such as `io.debug`.
+If you create a bit array that represents a printable UTF-8 encoded string, it may be displayed as a string by using the `echo keyword` when targeting Erlang.
 This is due to an implementation detail of how Gleam represents strings internally.

 ```gleam
 <<>>